-U8.2 The licensee must develop a draft project plan for the Pollution Study that allows the licensee to meet the objective and scope stated in U8.1 and which clearly outlines (and provides justification for) the project background, scope, methodology and timeframes.
+- U7.1 The objective of this Pollution Study is to implement a monitoring program to verify the frequency and volume of wet weather overflows that impact Foreshores Beach. - U7.2 The licensee must develop a draft project plan for the Pollution Study that allows the licensee to meet the objective stated in U7.1.
+The project plan must clearly outline (and provide justification for): - The project background and scope;